Board of Directors

 Ellen Kentner, Secretary/Treasurer

-Ellen earned a B.A. in English from the University of Florida and worked promoting children’s books and planning authors’ appearances for Farrar, Straus & Giroux and Crown Publishers in New York City.
+Ellen earned a B.A. in English from the University of Florida and worked promoting children’s books and planning authors’ appearances for Farrar, Straus and Giroux and Crown Publishers in New York City.
 After moving to Florida, she continued to promote education, working with schools, the Episcopal Church, Toward a More Perfect Union, and a rural branch of the Palm Beach County Library System.

 Transfer Success Program